Microsoft Teams and Collaborative Technology

 - If using a personally owned computer or laptop, apply operating system updates and confirm the machine is in good working order.
 Install Office 365 software if needed..

 - Headsets enhance audio call quality and reduce background noise.
-If you don't have a headset, consider buying a Microsoft Teams compatible version such as the Poly Blackwire 5220 headset or the Poly Blackwire C3215 headset.
+If you don't have a headset, consider buying a Microsoft Teams compatible version.
 Please note that IT Services cannot supply headsets.

 - Consider how you will print and scan documents at your off-campus location.